 4.1 Individual Leaf Harvesting

-This method to cut parsley deals with blocking individual leaves from the exterior parts of the whole plant.
+This method of cutting parsley deals with blocking individual leaves from the exterior parts of the whole plant.
 We need to carefully grasp the stem of the Parsley.
 And with the help of pruning shears and scissors.
 Snip the leaf from its base.

 4.2 Cut and Come Again Harvesting